 The College Board Scholarship Search and P.L.A.T.O.
 Scholarship Search are other

 pertinent engines for grant information.

-of Minnesota, and Michigan State University
+the University of Minnesota, and Michigan State University

 also have information on scholarships and grants for study abroad.